 The students working for the site are volunteering their time when they are off their lectures.
 The site has five sections headed by the students.
 Maud Blose is the Chief-Editor of the site working up to being a gate-keeper, ensuring that everything that goes out online is of quality.
-The sections comprise Current Affairs, Features & Reviews, Entertainment, Sports, and the Multimedia section which specialises on all the technical know-how within the newsroom.
+The sections comprise News, Features, Lifestyle, Sports, and Iziko Live section which specialises on all the technical know-how within the newsroom.

 The site allows students to showcase their journalistic skills.
 Some are specialising in news writing, others have chosen to focus on radio broadcasting and there are those who are interested in working with visuals, working hard producing television news packages.

 Journalismiziko, it is where journalism is brewed!
 It is where journalism students are groomed and at their exit level, they will be of good quality and add value to the media industry.
 When students leave for the industry, it is hoped that industry personnel would not have to start from scratch teaching them backpack journalism skills when employing them.
 The industry will build up on a good foundation that had been laid by Journalismiziko.

 · JOURNALISMIZIKO is an online student news publication for the Durban University of Technology (DUT) community.
 It is currently updated on a weekly basis during the academic year and is accessible to a global audience.
 This platform will publish stories that are not biased or discriminatory towards a particular race, ethnic group, political party, etc.

 · JOURNALISMIZIKO’S mission is to run a news website that provides the DUT community with current affairs, knowledge and information about the South African community, and a forum for the discussion of local, national and international issues.
 This journalistic platform aims to equip students with practical skills and knowledge that will help to make them good citizens and competent members of the industry.